piotrpl/CarND-Vehicle-Detection/README.md

 The code for this step is contained in the get_hog_features() function in the "helper functions" section of the `some_file.py` IPython notebook.

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
-How did you decide what scales to search and how much to overlap windows?
+To check for the existance of a car I used sliding window technique.
+In order to imporove performance I have chosed to only slide throught he lower half of the image, as this is the part where we expect to see cars.
+For the window size I have chosed size of 96x96 and overlap fraction of 75%.
+Those values were set based on some exploratory testing and discovery.

 ![alt text][image3]

 ####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?
+Pipeline example.

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+As described above, I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a good result.
 Here are some example images:

 ![alt text][image4]
 ---